Professional Tax in Mizoram

 - Women engaged as an agent under the Mahila Pradhan Kshetriya Bachat Yojana or Director of Small Savings.

-- Parents or guardians of individuals suffering from mental disability.
+- Parents or guardians of individuals suffering from a mental disability.

-- Badli workers employed in the textile industry.
+- Badli workers are employed in the textile industry.

 - Individuals who are aged above 65.